dbanksdesign/nu-disco-vscode-theme/README.md

 ### About Style Dictionary

 If you are unfamiliar with [Style Dictionary](https://styledictionary.com), take a look at the docs to get yourself acquainted.
-A brief explanation of Style Dictionary and how it relates to building a VSCode theme.

 Style Dictionary is a build tool for working with design tokens.
 Style Dictionary is configuration driven, it will find all your "source" token files, merge theme together, then for each platform defined in the configuration it will perform a series of transforms on each token, then format them all into files.

 * A design token in Style Dictionary is any node in the object that has a `value` attribute.
 * Transforms are only run on design tokens.
 Before any transforms are run, Style Dictionary will set up the token object, adding things like the object path of the token.